Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Related work.

-\textbf{Activity prediction:} Some action forecasting methods assume that the number of future frames is given and predict the action label for each ~\cite{AbuFarha2018,Gammulle2019,ke2019time}.
+\textbf{Activity prediction:} Some action forecasting methods assume that the number of future frames is given and predict the action label for each future frame~\cite{AbuFarha2018,Gammulle2019,ke2019time}.
 These methods (\cite{AbuFarha2018,Gammulle2019,ke2019time}) require precise temporal annotations at frame-level during training and some methods use ground truth labels for observed actions~\cite{Gammulle2019} during inference.
-Several action forecasting methods are evaluated in~\cite{AbuFarha2018} including CNN and RNN based approach.
-Method in~\cite{Gammulle2019} uses a memory network which is also an encoder-decoder method.
-However, our model architecture and the loss functions used are different from~\cite{Gammulle2019}.
-Model presented in~\cite{ke2019time} consists of two parts, i.e., temporal feature attention module, and time-conditioned skip connection module for action forecasting.
+Several action forecasting methods are evaluated in~\cite{AbuFarha2018} including CNN and RNN based approach. \R{In particular this method~\cite{AbuFarha2018} uses frame level annotations of observed data to train a frame classification model.
+This model predicts actions of the observed frames.
+Then using the generated actions of the observed frames, it directly predicts the actions for the future frames.
+Furthermore, the CNN, RNN methods of~\cite{AbuFarha2018} predicts future actions for frames in a segment-wise manner until the desired prediction level is reached.
+In contrast, our model does not make any assumptions about the length of the sequence and rely on the model to emit the end-of-sequence token when predicting future action sequences.
+Furthermore, when predicting action labels for the future frames in a weakly supervised manner, our method generates pseudo representations for future frames and predicts action labels per-frame using the attention mechanism.} Method in~\cite{Gammulle2019} uses a memory network which is also an encoder-decoder method.
+However, our model architecture and the loss functions used are different from~\cite{Gammulle2019}. \R{Our model does not use frame level annotations and use only coarse video level annotations during training.
+In contrast, the method in~\cite{Gammulle2019} uses frame level annotations and frame features during training and even frame level annotations of observed frames during testing.
+First, both the observed frame sequence and the action sequence are encoded with a LSTM unit and then they are concatenated and fed to a memory network decoder to generate future actions.
+In contrast, our weakly supervised action forecasting model relies on a new encoder-decoder architecture with three dedicated decoders to generate future action labels for frames in a weakly supervised manner.
+We use only coarse action labels during training and our model does not need any annotated frames during inference as in~\cite{Gammulle2019}.} Model presented in~\cite{ke2019time} consists of two parts, i.e., temporal feature attention module, and time-conditioned skip connection module for action forecasting.
 Our model is different from all these methods due to the differences in model architecture and type of supervision used.
 We aim to predict the future sequence of action (e.g. wash $\succ$ clean $\succ$ peel $\succ$ cut) and assign a label for each future frame in a weakly supervised manner without using frame level annotations during training.

 Some activity prediction methods aim at predicting the next action in the sequence~\cite{Mahmud2017,Qi2017} or focus on first person human actions~\cite{Rhinehart2017,Bokhari2016}.
 Specifically, \cite{Mahmud2017} used to predict the next action using the previous three actions using motion, appearance, and object features with a two layered stacked LSTM.
 Authors in~\cite{Qi2017} use stochastic grammar to predict the next action in the video sequence.
 Even though these methods can be extended to predict the sequence of actions by recursively applying them, we face two challenges.
 Firstly, errors may propagate making future actions more wrong, and secondly it may not know when to stop producing action symbols, which is important when the actions are part of some larger activity.
 Sequence-to-sequence machine translations are naturally able to address both these two issues~\cite{Sutskever2014}.
 We make use of this strategy to solve our problem.